alishasrivas/Coordin8/team/m2/features.md

 **Assigned to**: William Ward

 ### Collect User's Available Times

+Notification links to form for invitee to enter their available times.

 **Size**: small

 **Points**: 1

 **Assigned to**: William Ward

 ## Event Modification and Deletion